therewillbecode/react-redux-example/README.md

 The OAuth api was used for signing in with google credentials.
 Private routes in the app are protected with an authentication higher order component that uses react router to redirect the user if they try to access restricted routes.

-#### Possible Future Improvements
+#### Possible Future Improvements to work on for practicing your skills - PRs Welcome

 * Use reselect to memoize selectors
-* Make inventory table sortable
-* Time based filtering of inventory table
 * Set up authenticated API and database to serve and store data
 * Websockets for realtime push updates from API
 * Set up continuous integration